 Embracing diversity and inclusion is a strategic imperative

-An organization’s approach to diversity and inclusion is either a strategic advantage or a looming risk and liability.
+An organization’s approach to diversity and inclusion training is either a strategic advantage or a looming risk and liability.

-Office diversity is no longer just a response to the exclusionary policies and practices.
-Today, it is creating an inclusive environment as a core employee value proposition.
-At CCI Consulting, we believe that our organizational culture assessments are a critical element for any inclusivity initiatives.
+Workplace diversity is no longer just a response to the exclusionary policies and practices.
+Today, establishing inclusion in the workplace is a core employee value proposition.
+At CCI Consulting, we believe that our culture assessments and diversity and inclusion training are critical elements for any inclusivity initiatives.